christianhaitian/PortMaster/ports.md

 Title="Exhumed ."
 Desc=" A port of the PC version of Exhumed based on EDuke32.
 You'll need to add your own full version STUFF.DAT, DEMO.VCR and BOOK.MOV files to the ports/Exhumed folder." porter="Romadu" locat="Exhumed.zip"

+Title="Free_Heroes_of_Might_and_Magic_II ."
+Desc="A a recreation of Heroes of Might and Magic 2 game engine by Ihar Hubchyk.
+Just add the data and maps folders from your full version GOG HOMM2 to the ports/fheroes2 folder or just launch Fheroes2 to download the demo files." porter="romadu" locat="Fheroes2.zip"

 Title="Freedom_Planet ."
 Desc="A combat-based platform adventure.
 You must have a copy of Freedom Planet for Linux copied to the ports/freedomplanet/gamedata folder." porter="Johnny on Flame" locat="Freedom%20Planet.zip"

 Title="Heart_of_Darkness ."
 Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
 Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup13" locat="Heart%20of%20Darkness.zip"

+Title="Hurrican ."
+Desc="Turrican port by Thrimbor.
+Just add the data and lang folders from here to the ports/hurrican folder or just launch Hurrican from the ports menu in Emulationstation and it will download the files and install them automatically." porter="romadu" locat="Hurrican.zip"

 Title="Hydra_Castle_Labyrinth ."
 Desc="Hydra Castle Labyrinth is a platform game with some old school action.
 It's also reminiscent of games of the 16 bit era." porter="Christian_Haitian" locat="Hydra%20Castle%20Labyrinth.zip"